plancomps/cbs-latex/docs/samples.md

 The current implementation of the required transformations uses [Spoofax], [kramdown], and pdflatex.
 Production of a PDF and a web page from a literate CBS source file involves the following steps.

 1. A CBS editor in Spoofax (generated from the SDF3 and NaBL2 definitions of CBS) parses all the literate CBS source files in a project,[^island] analysing and checking the names used in the plain CBS code blocks.

 2. A menu action in the CBS editor (implemented in Stratego) produces kramdown files with CBS-LaTeX markup in math blocks.

 3. The kramdown converter generates LaTeX document bodies from the kramdown files with the command:
    ```
    kramdown -o remove_html_tags,latex FILE.md > FILE.part.tex
    ```

 4. pdflatex produces PDFs from the generated LaTeX source files by inputting them in a document template with the `cbs-latex` package.
    The LaTeX definitions of the highlighting colours can be overridden using `\colorlet{...}{...}` (the `svgnames` colours are pre-loaded).

 5. The kramdown converter automatically generates HTML pages from the kramdown files when building a website on GitHub Pages (or locally) with [Jekyll].

 6. KaTeX uses JavaScript and CSS in the browser to automatically render LaTeX code in HTML pages.
    The `cbs-katex` package defines the CBS-LaTeX macros for use with KaTeX, and needs to be included by the Jekyll layout
    (as with the [source files for this website](https://github.com/plancomps/cbs-latex)).
    The CSS specifications of the highlighting colours can be overridden (the standard HTML colour names can be used).

 ----

-[^caveat]:
-    Opportunities for optimization may have been overlooked.

 [^island]:
     The CBS grammar resembles a so-called island grammar, where the islands are the formal notation, and the water is informal text.
     Currently, the shores of the islands are marked by comment delimiters `/*...*/` instead of the code fences used in Markdown.